zama-ai/concrete-core/concrete-core/docs/getting_started/ciphertext_entities.md

 Some engines return freshly allocated ciphertexts like `LweCiphertextEncryptionEngine` whose entry point is `encrypt_lwe_ciphertext` (or `encrypt_lwe_ciphertext_unchecked` in its unchecked form).

 On the other hand some engines require to have an already allocated ciphertext entity, like `LweCiphertextDiscardingEncryptionEngine` whose entry point is `discard_encrypt_lwe_ciphertext`.
-In that case you can use one of the `LweCiphertextCreationEngine` variants available in the default backend for example (entry point `create_lwe_ciphertext`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
+In that case you can use one of the `LweCiphertextCreationEngine` variants available in the default backend for example (entry point `create_lwe_ciphertext_from`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
 This entity can then be used in the `discard_encrypt_lwe_ciphertext` call.

 ## Entities borrowing their memory